jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 ## Conclusion

 In conclusion, homomorphic mapped types are those that take the form `{ [K in keyof T (as ...)]: ... }`, where `T` is a type parameter, and the parentheses indicate that the `as` clause is optional.
 Homomorphic mapped types without the `as` clause are the cream of the crop, boasting special properties; those with the `as` clause aren't that bad, but they come with a few less features.
 If a mapped type isn't homomorphic, it might still have some properties, like preserving modifiers, having symlinks to the original type, and the possibility of being reverted.

+When crafting a mapped type, aim for homomorphism.